paul-ollis/vim-vpe/docs/guide/first-steps.rst

     vpe.vim.options['keywordprg']         # 'man -s'
     vpe.vim.options.keywordprg            # 'man -s'

+The conversion is performed assuming that the byte value is encoded as UTF-8.
+Decoding errors are ignore.

-Note that one example where the `Vim` class chooses to behave slightly differently to the ``vim`` module.
-Conversion from Unicode to strings is a general rule followed by VPE.
+Note that this is one example where the `Vim` class chooses to behave slightly differently to the ``vim`` module.
+Sensible, automatic conversion between bytes and strings is a general rule followed by VPE.
 The advantages of this approach are believed to greatly outweigh the minor incompatibilities.

 Type specific behaviour